-For us, offline first software needs to provide users with confidence that the software will continue to function offline, control over connectivity related features, and predictability for how the app behaves with and without a connection.
-I end up using mobile apps offline frequently and have experienced the distinct frustration that arises when software’s offline functionality lacks these properties.
-Unfortunately they are becoming a rarity even as offline features become more common.
+For us, offline first software needs to provide users with confidence that the software will continue to function offline, control over connectivity related features, and predictability for how the app behaves with or without a connection.
+I end up using mobile apps offline frequently and have experienced the distinct frustration that arises when a software’s offline functionality lacks these properties.
+Unfortunately, they are becoming a rarity even as offline features become more common.

 Offline done (mostly) right

 As a rare counterpoint, I have noticed very positive changes in how Google has been adapting the offline components of their maps app.
-Those changes provide a good contrast to the online-only direction in which many apps in the market are moving, and highlight the importance of these properties.
+Those changes provide a good contrast to the online-only direction that many apps in the market are moving toward, and highlight the importance of these properties.

-The current version of Google Maps has made a number of vital changes which elevate elements of the maps from being “available” offline to being useful offline.
-These aspects of the app can seem like very small things, but they are incredibly pro-user features which are a compromise from Google’s desire for a seamless and rapidly changing product.
+The current version of Google Maps has made a number of important changes that elevate elements of the maps from being “available” offline to being useful offline.
+These aspects of the app can seem like very small things, but they are incredibly pro-user features, which are a compromise from Google’s desire for a seamless and rapidly changing product.

 In addition to letting you choose areas to download for offline use, the app now provides clear visibility into what data is available without a connection, even letting you view the boundaries of where the map was set.
-Providing first class access to these models is vital to users’ ability to predict how the app will function offline, and to control what is available.
+Providing first class access to these models is vital to a user’s ability to predict how the app will function offline and control what is available.

-Most importantly, the app now reveals its own limitations about the availability of those models, rather than providing cues to the user only when the app has failed to load the information it needs.
-The maps are available offline for 30 days, after which they need to be updated to be used.
+Most importantly, the app now reveals its own limitations around the availability of those models, rather than provide cues to the user only when the app has failed to load the information it needs.
+The maps are available offline for 30 days, after which they must be updated to be used.
 Although those updates are automatic by default, the app allows users to disable automatic updates and opt to update specific maps manually when needed.
 This kind of control is vital for users who have small amounts of data available (or limited connectivity windows) and need to be able to prioritize how to use available data services when they get them.

 I’m quite impressed with Google’s direction overall.
-Product management techniques create an ever-present temptation to reduce control and predictability in favor of streamlining the strongest ‘common’ experience, so pushing the maps offering in the other direction shows a significant respect for their users and their needs.
+Product management techniques create an ever-present temptation to reduce control and predictability in favor of streamlining the strongest ‘common’ experience, so pushing the maps offering in the other direction shows a significant respect for their users’ needs.

 So close, yet so far….

-Despite these positive changes, there’s one final and critical element that illustrates the difference between useful offline features and building software offline first.
-While writing this post, I was taking screenshots from a phone I hadn’t used recently, and realized after a bit that I should accept a Play Store update to the latest version of the app for accuracy in its portrayal.
+Despite these positive changes, there’s one critical element that illustrates the difference between useful offline features and building software offline first.
+While writing this post, I took screenshots from a phone I hadn’t used recently, and realized after a bit that I should accept a Play Store update to the latest version of the app for accuracy in its portrayal.